-- Diamondbacks pitcher Patrick Corbin (7IP 6H 3R 0BB 7K W in the 6-4 win over the Rangers) rises from ninth to seventh place in Box-Toppers season player rankings with 15.0 points.
-He ranks second among NL pitchers, behind Max Scherzer of the Nationals (20.1).
-Corbin becomes the seventh player this season to reach 15 Box-Toppers points.
+Diamondbacks pitcher Patrick Corbin (7IP 6H 3R 0BB 7K W in the 6-4 win over the Rangers) rises from eighth place in Box-Toppers season player rankings with 15.0 points.
+He ranks third among NL pitchers.
+Corbin becomes the eighth player this season to reach 15 Box-Toppers points.
 It is his second season with 15 or more—in 2013, he had 17.4 points with the Diamondbacks, sixth among all players and fifth among NL pitchers.

 Notable—One other player with 10 or more Box-Toppers points earned Player of the Game honors Tuesday—Yankees pitcher J.A.
 Happ (7IP H 0R 4BB 4K W in the 4-1 win over the Rays).

 Happ earns 1.0 Box-Toppers point for being Player of the Game, giving him 11.7 for the season.
 He ranks 18th among all players and 12th among AL pitchers.

 Debut—White Sox pitcher Jace Fry made his Box-Toppers debut Tuesday with his first career Player of the Game honor.

 Fry (2IP 0H 0R 0BB 4K ND in the 6-3 win over the Tigers) made his Major League debut Sept.
 5, 2017, and was playing in his 53rd career game.